benc153/framebuild/README.md

 #### Choose some numbers

 1. Pick a standard wheel size.
-2. Decide what stack and reach you want-- these are the two measurements that depend the most on the size and proportions of the rider and what sort of riding position you're looking for.
+2. Decide what stack and reach you want (possibly using `riderfit.py`) -- these are the two measurements that depend the most on the size and proportions of the rider and what sort of riding position you're looking for.
 3. Decide on a seat angle-- usually 73 or 74 degrees.
 4. Decide on a head angle based on your understanding of the black art of steering geometry and what fork you're going to be using.